What's different about a remote model?

 Plenty.
 For example, we sold a system to a NASA scientist who insisted on installing it himself in a Dodge Ram pickup.
 We started getting calls from him the next day.
 "It goes off on lasers constantly," he complained.
 "Every time it's the rear laser jammer.
 I think the system is bad."

 When we examined the installation it wasn't hard to see why he was having problems.
-The front laser jammers were angled skyward, for instance, making them useless.
+The front laser jammers were staring off into space, for instance.
 And he'd routed the rear laser jammer wiring next to the factory wiring harness.
 Inside this harness runs the power wire for the Ram's electric fuel pump.
-This electric motor generates considerable RF radiation, which was bleeding into the laser jammer wiring and setting it off.
+The pump motor generates considerable RF (Radio Frequency Interference), which was bleeding into the laser jammer wiring and setting it off.

 Veteran installers know these things; amateurs don't.
 The NASA egghead saved a few bucks on the installation and ended up with a worthless system.
 After adding the cost of our labor to fix his mistakes, the few bucks he saved had disappeared.